-Students should refrain from scheduling appointments, meetings, and lessons during this timeframe (Saturday, August 17, 2019 through Sunday, August 26, 2019.
+Students should refrain from scheduling appointments, meetings, and lessons during this timeframe (Friday, August 21, 2020 and concluding on Saturday, August 29, 2020.)
 The Overture schedule is subject to change and students are expected to participate in all required sessions.

 Peabody is committed to providing an exceptional scholarship and financial aid program so that we may attract the best students while helping to ensure an education that is as affordable as possible.
 Peabody Scholarships are awarded using a merit-driven, need-informed evaluation process with consideration given to the strength of the applicant’s audition balanced against the enrollment needs of the school.
 All students must submit a financial aid application.